dloss/klp/README.md

 ## Complementary tools

-These tools aren't specialized on log fiels, but useful to post-process or view klp`s output, particulary the JSONL or TSV formats:
+These tools aren't specialized on log files, but useful to post-process or view klp`s output, particulary the JSONL or TSV formats:

 - [jq](https://jqlang.github.io/jq/): a lightweight and flexible command-line JSON processor
 - [jaq](https://github.com/01mf02/jaq): A jq clone focussed on correctness, speed, and simplicity